Find Your Program

-Figuring out what career is best for you isn’t always easy, and many people don’t find the right profession; just 51% of Americans report that they are satisfied with their job.* But you can take steps to prevent yourself from ending up in an unsatisfying job—and if you’re in one now, you may want to take a step back and think about your professional calling.
-Studies suggest that being successful at work begins with doing something you want to do.† If you’re not sure what it is, one way to discover your interests and strengths is to enroll in an undergraduate degree program.
+Figuring out what career is best for you isn’t always easy, and many people don’t find the right profession; just 51% of Americans report that they are satisfied with their job.1 But you can take steps to prevent yourself from ending up in an unsatisfying job—and if you’re in one now, you may want to take a step back and think about your professional calling.
+Studies suggest that being successful at work begins with doing something you want to do.2 If you’re not sure what it is, one way to discover your interests and strengths is to enroll in an undergraduate degree program.

 In the U.S. primary education system, most schools divide areas of study into broad categories such as English, history, math, and science.
 At the collegiate level, you have the opportunity to focus on a more specific subject.
 So ask yourself: What interests me?
 What kinds of challenges do I find appealing?
-If you always looked forward to math class, you might consider a BS in Accounting.
-If you’re the person your friends and family seek out for “tech support,” a BS in Information Technology might be a natural fit.
+If you always looked forward to math class, you might consider a BS in Business Administration with a concentration in Accounting.
+If you’re passionate about social justice, a Bachelor of Social Work (BSW) might be a natural fit.

 Regardless of which path you choose, the key is to identify where your personal interests intersect with a high-quality undergraduate degree program at an accredited university.
 Thanks to the availability of online bachelor’s degrees, there are numerous options that allow you to earn your degree in a more convenient, flexible format that doesn’t require you to leave your current job or move away from home.